MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions.md

 ## Extensions and data transfer

-As the following extensions are communicating with other services they may transfer data out of the geography of the [!INCLUDE[prod_short](includes/prod_short.md)] environment:
+Because the following extensions communicate with other services, they might transfer data out of the geography of the [!INCLUDE[prod_short](includes/prod_short.md)] environment:

 * AMC Banking 365 Fundamentals Extension
 * Image Analyzer